CASE STUDIESCreating a transformative learning experience for job seekers with disabilities

 The program was designed to be fully accessible to the highest number of learners.
 NDMS engaged consultants with disabilities, who provided input on barriers, language, Inuit IQ values, and how to make the program empowering for learners.

 We worked with NDMS’s Executive Director to create images that reflected Inuit cultural values and experiences.
-The contributions of self-advocates who shared their experiences using assistive technology were especially beneficial, and enabled us to reflect the value “nothing about us without us” in our work.
+The contributions of self-advocates who shared their experiences using assistive technology were especially beneficial and enabled us to create a course that reflects the core value: “nothing about us without us” in our work.

 Our team is proud of the work we’ve done—and continue to do—with NDMS.
-Every topic in the program allows participants to explore what they’re good at, what makes them unique, and the strengths they possess that can help them excel at meaningful work.
+Every topic in the program allows participants to explore what they’re good at and what makes them unique.
+The course highlights the strengths they possess that can help them excel at meaningful work.
 We believe this program has life-changing potential, and we can’t wait to hear participants’ success stories.